yamunariver/Az104/README.md

+## You have a Kusto query that returns 1,000 events from the SecurityEvent table in Azure Monitor.

+You need to configure the query to aggregate the results by the Account column.

+Which operator should you use?

+Select only one answer.

+` `

+`extend`

+`project`

+`summarize`

+`where`

+`Summarize is used to group records from one or more columns of data.
+Where is used to filter the rows.
+Project is used to rename and select columns.
+Extend is used to add columns.`

 ## You need to create an Azure App Service web app that runs on Windows.
 The web app requires scaling to five instances, 45 GB of storage, and a custom domain name.
 The solution must minimize costs.

 Which App Service plan should you use?